You may have a higher risk of kidney cancer if any of these apply to you:

 - Tuberous sclerosis: This genetic disorder can cause serious skin bumps, seizures, and cysts in the kidney, liver, and pancreas.
 It also is associated with RCC, and kidney tumors called angiomyolipomas.

 Your doctor may ask you to get a blood test if they think you have hereditary kidney cancer.
-If the test shows a mutation is present, you and family members who may be at risk may get more testing, which can be coordinated by the Clinical Genetics Service at MSK.
-This information can be very important to setting a cancer screening schedule that right for you.
-This is the best way to find and treat kidney cancer early, when it’s easier to cure.
+If the test shows a mutation is present, you and family members who may be at risk may get more testing.
+MSK’s Clinical Genetics Service can help you get tested.